top of page

 This free two-day workshop, supported by the Victorian Government, has been developed to improve the business practices of emerging and mid-career artists.
-Our 4 facilitators will be presenting the workshop in 14 towns across regional Victoria over July, August and September.
-Expressions of interest are available below.
+Our 4 facilitators presented the workshop in 14 towns across regional Victoria over July, August and September 2021.

-Over two days the workshop facilitators will address a range of practical skills to assist artists in working towards generating a sustainable income from their practice.
-The topics will include:
+Over two days the workshop the facilitators addressed a range of practical skills to assist artists in working towards generating a sustainable income from their practice.
+The topics included:

-This workshop is open to any performing or visual artist in over the age of 18 or in year 12.
+This workshop was open to any performing or visual artist in over the age of 18 or in year 12.

 Timothy Christopher Ryan is a producer of events and performances that are as perfectly executed as they are (often) preposterous.
 Ryan specialises in working on projects with experimental design and a contemporary edge – that is, the production of the unexpected.
 The events and performances that Timothy produces focus on the contemporary and queer, spotlighting the diversity of identity and creative expression of artists that might otherwise remain in the shadows of the mainstream.

 With over 13 years’ industry experience tucked into his cummerbund, Timothy Christopher Ryan has spearheaded a diversity of events Australia-wide.

 Kathryn (AKA Camilla Cream) is a qualified teacher and marketing manager with over 15 years’ experience in both fields.
 Her knowledge along with her positive can-do attitude has taken her from strength to strength in the performance industry.
 She has built a recognisable and respectable performer brand, marketing business, online presence and approachable persona in the entertainment world.

 Her penchant for working collaboratively with creatives, supporting her fellow professionals and performers, and enthusiasm for building the arts community in Australia has made her an asset to the local community.